kata-containers/kata-containers/docs/threat-model/threat-model.md

 #### VFIO

 Utilizing VFIO, devices can be passed through to the virtual machine.
-We will assess this separately.
-Exposure to host is limited to gaps in device pass-through handling.
+Exposure to the host is limited to gaps in device pass-through handling.
 This is supported in QEMU and Cloud Hypervisor, but not Firecracker.

+- Device Isolation Failure: One of the primary risks associated with VFIO is the failure to isolate the physical device.
+If a VM can affect the operation of the physical device in a way that impacts other VMs or the host system, it could lead to security breaches or system instability.

+- DMA Attacks: Direct Memory Access (DMA) attacks are a significant concern with VFIO.
+Since the device has direct access to the system's memory, there's a risk that a compromised VM could use its assigned device to read or write memory outside of its allocated space, potentially accessing sensitive information or affecting the host or other VMs.

+- Firmware Vulnerabilities: Devices attached via VFIO rely on their firmware, which can have vulnerabilities.
+A compromised device firmware could be exploited to gain unauthorized access or to disrupt the system.
+Resource Starvation:
+Improperly managed, a VM with direct access to hardware resources could monopolize those resources, leading to performance degradation or denial of service for other VMs or the host system.

+- Escalation of Privileges: If a VM with VFIO access is compromised, it could potentially be used to gain higher privileges than intended, especially if the I/O devices have capabilities that are not adequately controlled or monitored.

+- Improper Configuration and Management: Human errors in configuring VFIO, such as incorrect group or user permissions, can expose the system to risks.
+Additionally, inadequate monitoring and management of the VMs and their devices can lead to security lapses.

+- Software Vulnerabilities: Like any software, the components of VFIO (like the kernel modules, device drivers, and management tools) can have vulnerabilities that might be exploited by an attacker to compromise the security of the system.
+Inter-VM Interference and Side-Channel Attacks: Even with device assignment, there could be side-channel attacks where an attacker VM infers sensitive information from the physical device's behavior or through shared resources like cache.

 #### ACPI

-ACPI is necessary for hotplug of CPU, memory and devices.
+ACPI is necessary for hotplugging of CPU, memory and devices.
 ACPI is available in QEMU and Cloud Hypervisor.
 Device, CPU and memory hotplug are not available in Firecracker.

+- Hypervisor Vulnerabilities: In virtualized environments, the hypervisor manages ACPI calls for virtual machines (VMs).
+If the hypervisor has vulnerabilities in handling ACPI requests, it could lead to escalated privileges or other security breaches.

+- VM Escape: A sophisticated attack could exploit ACPI functionality to achieve a VM escape, where malicious code in a VM breaks out to the host system or other VMs.
+Firmware Attacks in a Virtualized Context: Similar to physical environments, firmware-based attacks (including those targeting ACPI) in virtualized systems can be persistent and difficult to detect.
+In a virtualized environment, such attacks might not only compromise the host system but also all the VMs running on it.

+- Resource Starvation Attacks: ACPI functionality could be exploited to manipulate power management features, causing denial of service (DoS) through resource starvation.
+For example, an attacker could force a VM into a low-power state, degrading its performance or availability.

+- Compromised VMs Affecting Host ACPI Settings: If a VM is compromised, it might be used to alter ACPI settings on the host, affecting all VMs on that host.
+This could lead to various impacts, from performance degradation to system instability.

+- Supply Chain Risks: As with non-virtualized environments, the firmware, including ACPI firmware used in virtualized environments, could be compromised during the supply chain process, leading to vulnerabilities that affect all VMs running on the hardware.

 ## Devices and threat model

 ![Threat model](threat-model-boundaries.svg "threat-model")